tylerharter/cs301-projects/fall18/p9/README.md

 ### 2.3 `read_all` function

 > input(s) to this function:
-> * data_dir : a string representation of the directory to be searched.
+> * data_dir: a string representation of the directory to be searched.

 This step of the assignment will require you calling your past functions in order to combine all the different files into one single data structure.
 This means that you will start with the directory name, and using this you will: